How To Shutdown Linux

 Command Line:

-Graphical Interface: Access the system menu and select “Shut Down.”
+Graphical Interface Go to the System menu and choose “Shut Down.”

 Arch Linux and Arch-Based Distros (Manjaro, EndeavourOS)